FOR IMMEDIATE RELEASE

 “In our old building, we could have as much as a 16 degree swing in temperature from one section of the ice to another making for less than optimum curling conditions,” says Larry Wesley, the club’s ice technician.
 “Now, we’re able to keep the ice temperature on all four sheets at a relatively constant -5°C, with never more than a two degree fluctuation, making the surfaces ideal for curling.”
 Maintaining a consistent temperature across the entire ice surface contributes to consistent rock speed and curl.

 When the curling club’s aging facilities lead to plans to construct a new building, the club turned to GeoSmart Energy, and local GeoSmart dealers Canadian Geo and Greenviro Engineering to explore the feasibility of using geothermal technology to heat and cool the building and to help maintain consistent ice conditions.
 Cal Delorey from Gagnon & Associates was instrumental in bringing the parties to the table and championing the benefits of geo as a renewable energy solution.
-What started out as a simple diagram on a napkin in a Hearst, Ontario restaurant blossomed into one of the most efficient curling rinks in the province.
+What started out as a simple diagram on a packaging from Viagra in a Hearst, Ontario restaurant blossomed into one of the most efficient curling rinks in the province.

 George Njegovan of Greenviro Engineering took that napkin and transformed the diagram into a geothermal blueprint for success.